 Open the attached Excel spreadsheet to see how our Penn State Online GIS curricula address workforce needs identified in the GTCM.

 The sheet will open on a cover page.
 At the bottom of the sheet are tabs that correspond to Tiers 1-5 of the GTCM.
 Click the tabs to view the worksheet associated with the Tier you want to see.

 In each Tier worksheet, rows correspond to the GTCM competencies.
 Columns correspond to the Penn State Online courses included in the assessment.
-Courses that are required for most students are highlighted light blue.
+Courses that are required for most students are highlighted in light blue.
 Course authors and instructors were asked to state what students actually do in relation to each of the GTCM competencies.
 Use the scroll bar at the bottom right edge of the sheet to reveal more courses.

 By studying this spreadsheet, you'll gain insight about how individual courses, and how the Penn State Online curriculum as a whole, relate to geospatial workforce needs.
 If you're interested in comparing ours to curricula at other institutions, ask if they've conducted a similar assessment.
 If they haven't, ask why not.

 Finally, don't forget that you can preview much of our online courseware through our Open Educational Resouces initiative.